Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 [28] Epsom, Ebbisham Hall [support: Longdancer]

-College of Education [support: Gordon Giltrap]
+[support: Gordon Giltrap]

-[05] Weymouth, College of Education [also Wizzard, Medicine
+[05] Weymouth, Football Stadium [also Wizzard, Medicine Head,

-Head, Hemlock, Steve Gibbons...]
+Hemlock, Steve Gibbons...]

 [11] Maidstone, Art College [also: Badger]